thuyainsoe/task-management/README.md

 ## Getting Started

-1. **Installation:** Navigate to the 'task-management-main' directory in your terminal/console.
+1. **Installation:** Navigate to the 'task-management' directory in your terminal/console.
     ```sh
     npm install
     ```